rmoyano/sshforeveryone/chapter1.md

 # What is SSH?

 *SSH* (Secure Shell) is a secure protocol for operating networks services securely over unsecured networks.
 It was designed as a replacement for old protocols like Telnet, rlogin, rsh, etc.
+These network protocols allows us to remote logging in to a computer from another computer, over a network.
+The main problem with these old protocols is that all the traffic travels in plain text with all the security issues that could be involved.

+Unix and GNU/Linux operating systems, usually present a command-line interface to the user (The shell), much like the *Command Prompt* in Windows.
+The system prints a prompt, and you type commands which the system will execute.

+Using the shell, there is no need for you to be sitting at the same machine you are typing commands to.
+The commands, and responses, can be sent over a network, so you can sit at one computer and give commands to another one, or even to more than one.
+On the computer you sit at, you run a client, which makes a network connection to the other computer (The server).
+Once the network connection is stablished, all the traffic travels encrypted through the network.
+Carries your commands from the client to the server, and carries the server's responses back to you.

 ##OpenSSH
-[OpenSSH](https://www.openssh.com/ "OpenSSH") is a fork of the original project.
-It is the open implementation of this protocol and the tools created and maintained by the same developers of the OpenBSD project.
+[OpenSSH](https://www.openssh.com/ "OpenSSH") is a fork of the original project *free ssh 1.2.12* release from Tatu Ylönen.
+It is the open implementation of this protocol and tools designed and maintained by the same developers of the OpenBSD project.
 That is why it is distributed under a BSD license and follows the same principles with the focus on security.

 Last version *7.4* was released December 19, 2016.